kumahq/kuma-website/app/_src/policies/service-health-probes.md

   periodSeconds: 3
 ```

-Where `9001` is a default port that Application Probe Proxy listens on and it is configurable:
+Where `9001` is a default port that Application Probe Proxy listens on.
+To prevent potential conflicts with applications, you may configure this port using one of these methods:

 {% tabs config-probe-proxy useUrlFragment=false %}
 {% tab config-probe-proxy control plane config %}